Germany taking Moukoko, 17, to World Cup; Reus misses out - WHIZ News

 Coach Hansi Flick named his 26-man squad for Qatar on Thursday, rewarding Moukoko for scoring six goals and setting up four more in 13 Bundesliga appearances this season.
 Moukoko is the youngest player to clock 10 career Bundesliga goals.
 Last season, he became the youngest player to appear in the league.

-Werder Bremen forward Nicklas Füllkrug was another surprise callup, filling a gap left by Timo Werner’s injury.
+Werder Bremen forward Niclas Füllkrug was another surprise callup, filling a gap left by Timo Werner’s injury.
 Füllkrug has 10 goals in 13 Bundesliga games this season.

+“Momentum is on his side,” Flick said of Füllkrug, who was playing in the second division last season and had yet to play for Germany.

 Before Flick named his squad, he referred to the human rights situation in Qatar and recent homophobic comments made by former Qatar player Khalid Salman, a World Cup ambassador.